-During the Company's 2004 fiscal year, there were five (5) meetings of the Board of Directors of the Company.
+During the Company's 2005 fiscal year, there were five (5) regular meetings of the Board of Directors of the Company.
 All of the Directors attended, either in person or by telephone, all board meetings and all meetings of the Committees of the Board of Directors on which they served.
-Mr. James Kautz retired from the Board in October 2004, but attended all meetings of the Board of Directors prior to his departure from the Board.
-In February 2005, the Class A Directors appointed Mr. Burwick as a Class A Director to fill the vacancy created by Mr. Kautz's retirement Mr. Burwick attended the one (1) meeting of the Board of Directors that was held in 2005 as of the date of this Proxy Statement.

 The Company strongly encourages all directors to attend annual meetings of stockholders.
-All Directors except Mr. Burwick (who was not then a Director) and Mr. Charles Koch attended the last annual meeting of stockholders.
+All Directors except Charles Koch attended the last annual meeting of stockholders.

-As of the date of this Proxy Statement, the Board has seven (7) directors and three standing committees, namely, the Audit Committee, the Compensation Committee and the Nominating/ Governance Committee.
+As of the date of this Proxy Statement, the Board has eight (8) directors and three (3) standing committees, namely, the Audit Committee, the Compensation Committee and the Nominating/Governance Committee.
+Robert N. Hiatt, a Class A Director since 1998, will be retiring from the Board at the end of his current term.
 Committee membership during the last fiscal year and the function of each committee are described below.
 Each of the committees operates under a written charter adopted by the Board.